-LAURION Mineral Exploration Inc. (TSXV:LME OTCPINK: LMEFF) is a small-cap, mid-stage junior exploration and development company focused primarily on its wholly owned 47km2 (11,607ac.) flagship ‘brown field’ Ishkoday Gold Polymetallic Project located within the townships of Irwin, Pifher, Walters and Elmhirst.
+LAURION Mineral Exploration Inc. (TSXV:LME OTCPINK: LMEFF) is a small-cap, mid-stage junior exploration and development company focused primarily on its wholly owned 47km2 (11,607ac.) flagship ‘brown field’ Ishkoday Gold and Base Metal Project located within the townships of Irwin, Pifher, Walters and Elmhirst.
 220km North-East of Thunder Bay, Ontario Canada.

-LAURION’s Ishkoday Gold Polymetallic Project is expanding on the legacy of its high-grade past-producing Quebec Sturgeon River Gold Mine by proving the existence of near surface bulk mineralization in gold-silver and gold-zinc rich polymetallic component which extend over a 3 km x 1 km area (a collective total strike length of 6,000m).
+LAURION’s Ishkoday Gold and Base Metal Project is expanding on the legacy of its high-grade past-producing Quebec Sturgeon River Gold Mine by proving the existence of near surface bulk mineralization in Au-Zn-Cu-Ag component which extends over a 6km x 2.5km mineralized corridor

 The known mineralization on LAURION’s Ishkoday property exhibits repetitive stacked and multi-directional gold and zinc-rich sulphides in lenses, veins and vein stockworks, visible in the mineralized outcrop exposure.
-We believe that a NNE structure are gold-silver-zinc-copper bearing and was overprint with the regional deformation causing NE trending vein/sheared zone sets with gold-silver-quartz bearing and enrichment of base and precious metal at the intersections.
-The abundance and proximity of these vein sets within the main 3 km by 1 km outcrop segment of LAURION’s Ishkoday, offering a polymetallic environment, as well as individual higher gold grade veins that could potentially be developed separately.
+We believe that a NNE structure are Au-Zn-Cu-Ag bearing, and was overprinted with the regional deformation causing NE trending vein/sheared zone sets with Au-Ag quartz-bearing and enrichment of base and precious metal at the intersections.
+The abundance and proximity of these vein sets within the LAURION’s Ishkoday, offers both a orogenic and base metal polymetallic environment.

-To date, LAURION’s Ishkoday project has a property-wide database of 348 diamond drill holes totaling 55,488 m, along with detailed sampling, mapping, assays, geochemical analysis, and ground and airborne geophysics results.
+To date, LAURION’s Ishkoday project has a property-wide database of 419 diamond drill holes totaling 78,663 m, along with detailed sampling, channel sampling, mapping, assays, geochemical analysis, and ground and airborne geophysics.

 The Quebec Sturgeon River Gold Mine produced 73,322 ounces of gold, and 15,929 ounces of silver from 1936 to1942 on the No. 3 Vein at 24 g/t gold, and generated a large gold and silver bearing stockpile of 144,070 tonnes grading 1.59 g/t gold in the Indicated Mineral Resources category (based on a NI 43 - 101 Technical Report filed on SEDAR in June 2013 – See Press Release dated April 23, 2013.
 The mineralization is open at depth beyond the current core drilling limit of -200 m from surface, based on the historical mining to a -685 m depth, as evidenced in the past producing Quebec Sturgeon River Gold Mine.